rust-lang/rfcs/text/0000-cfg_boolean_literal.md

 # Prior art
 [prior-art]: #prior-art

-Many languages with conditional compilation constructs have a way to disable a blog entirely.
+Many languages with conditional compilation constructs have a way to disable a block entirely.

 - C: `#if 0`
 - C#: `#if false`